Remember that nice list of things I wrote and would partake in back in January and at the end I said I would have to rewrite it all?

 1. Enrol on the art foundation course at the college in town and stop fretting about the future- Everything I do in my life is back to front, houses, jobs, being a grown up SO...
 I'm going to go back to college- do the art foundation as I need to learn everything all over again then go to university to do a fine art degree and...then do a Masters and become an art therapist.
 I'm doing it, I'm going to like it, I'm going to do it properly this time and I won't be nervous or have a funny do.

 What a load of old rubbish.
-Neil said he would come with me to the college, so off we ventured into town to attend the adult enrolment evening.
-It was raining really heavy, we got soaked.
-We arrived at the big shiny college doors and I felt odd.
-Moving on into the foyer we were instructed to fill out a form of uselessness for postcode purposes and then I went to see the tutors.
+I did however go to the college to have a nose around.
+It was raining really heavy, I got soaked.
+I arrived at the big shiny college doors and I felt odd.
+Moving on into the foyer I was instructed to fill out a form of uselessness for postcode purposes and then I went to see the tutors.
 Full of 'I'm not so sure' and 'I think I have come here by mistake' I was told that as an adult over 25, to enrol on an art foundation it would cost £5000 and 'this is adult enrolment evening for adults wanting to go into higher education!'
-I replied with 'well I am an adult so I thought I could come and enrol?' small laughing ensued that wasn't funny and then I was given some phone numbers and we left.
-I had a half a Guinness in a pub that wasn't what it said it was and we went home with headaches.
+I replied with 'well I am an adult so I thought I could come and enrol?' small laughing ensued that wasn't funny and then I was given some phone numbers and I left.
+I had a half a Guinness in a pub that wasn't what it said it was and I went home with a headache.
 I made myself so nervous and sick that I didn't go out for three days afterwards.
 Instead I tried to figure out what to do, ringing round places and finding out from student finance that even though I self funded a photography HNC in 2002 part time in the evenings whilst working full time I am not eligible for a student loan.
 If I was to do a fine art degree I would have to pay for it all myself and that's that.
 I replied to the very sort of helpful student loans man 'Er.. well... how does that work if I haven't had a student loan in the past and now I want to get one to sort myself out and retrain?'
 The silence was deafening which meant that I was probably being recorded for training purposes.
 Turns out I can only get funding to do a top up degree and it would have to be in photography.
 Now this is ok but after working and doing it for over 15 years do I need all that added tutor beef in my life or do I go with it to get where I eventually want to be?

 The art therapy lady I spoke to about MA's was however very nice and she said that the routes open to me using a photography degree could still mean I could do a masters at some point with extra experience.
 I don't want to whinge or get all Citizen Smith but the barriers to adult learning I have found just in this past month alone really stink.
 You don't get any real help or information, you can't change your career in a related subject and anything you have done in a previous life seems to either count for nothing or ruin any future plans.
 If you have had a different experience or I am missing something then do please let me know.
 Maybe I should have known what I wanted to do at 18 and be good and proper and wear court shoes but when I was 18 I wanted to be in order- a florist, a photographer for National Geographic, a botanist, a geologist, a beach comber, art teacher, do digging on Time Team, work in the cake shop as it was called Milly's and if all else failed become an ice cream lady.
 Feeling done with all of these jobs ideas after leaving college where I studied health studies?!
 I went to Prague to visit my sister who was working over there and stayed.
 We ate pizza and I was introduced to capers, so er who is the coolest?
 So back I go with my little pad and pen to make a new list of jobs to do.